deniskrumko/mold/README.md

 ### 2. Render

-Create and render the layout in an HTTP handler.
+Create a new Mold layout and render the view in an HTTP handler.

 ```go
 //go:embed index.html